sqitchers/sqitch.org/README.md

 repository] by taking the following steps:

-*   Updates the `sqitch` subdirectory, which is a submodule pointing to the [Sqitch repository]'s master branch, on the assumption that it represents the current stable release
+*   Updates the `sqitch` subdirectory, which is a submodule pointing to the [Sqitch repository]'s main branch, on the assumption that it represents the current stable release
 *   Removes the files matching `content/docs/manual/sqitch*`
 *   Runs [`gen_manual`], a Perl script that searches for all the Sqitch